kosharun/Assembly-Tracker/README.md

 ## OPTIONAL: Add agenda items

-- This is the topic that your team is talking about in that meeting.
-You can add free text description for that topic.
+- Agenda items are the topics that your team is talking about in that meeting.
+You can add free text description for each agenda item.
 Also you can create multiple agenda items.

 ![mfagitem](https://github.com/kosharun/Assembly-Tracker/assets/121234919/fbbac5d3-ad0d-4dfa-95f0-768fd40e424c)